 Looking For Adventure?
 Try This Tour: 3-Hour Guided Tomcar ATV Tour in the Sonoran Desert

-Step-by-Step Guide To Finding the Right Location
+Step-by-Step Guide To Finding the Exact Location

 The T-Rex dinosaur cactus can most be easily reached from Apache Junction, Arizona.
 Locals in this neck of the woods, or desert, refer to this area as the “Supes,” in recognition of the Superstition Mountains which border the town.